p-keminer/iot-alarm-system/docs/lessonsLearned.md

 ## 1. PCB-Design / KiCAD
 - Gleichnamige Leitungen wie GND und +5V müssen im Schaltplan **nicht mehrfach aufgeführt werden**, da sie automatisch verbunden werden.
   Identical nets such as GND and +5V do not need to be listed multiple times in the schematic, as they are automatically connected.
-- Präzises Routing auf der PCB ist entscheidend, um Funktionsfehler zu vermeiden.
-  Precise routing on the PCB is crucial to avoid functional errors.
-- Die Nutzung von Shortcuts (z.
-B. X, V) erleichtert den Entwurf und reduziert unnötig lange Leitungen.
+- Die Nutzung von Shortcuts zum Routen erleichtert den Entwurf und reduziert unnötig lange Leitungen.
-  Using shortcuts (e.g., X, V) facilitates the design and reduces unnecessarily long traces.
+  Using shortcuts for routing facilitates the design and reduces unnecessarily long traces.

 ---

 ## 2. Prototyping on a perforated circuit board / Prototyping auf Lochrasterplatine
 - Prototyping auf Lochrasterplatinen ist optional; es ist möglich, direkt auf die PCB zu wechseln.
   Prototyping on perfboard is optional; it is possible to go directly to the PCB.
-- Nicht jeder Lochrasterpunkt muss verwendet werden; Flexibilität ist möglich.
-  Not every perfboard hole needs to be used; flexibility is possible.
 - Buchsenleisten für Stromschienen sind nicht erforderlich.
   Socket headers for power rails are not necessary.